 The easiest way to bet on the Preakness Stakes is to use a horse racing site, and most of the top ones will offer betting markets on this major race.
-A little nearer the time of the 2017 Preakness Stakes, we will provide a betting preview on this page.
+A little nearer the time of the 2018 Preakness Stakes, we will provide a betting preview on our blog section.
 Please bookmark it and check back for our views on the race.

 The last 10 winners of the Preakness Stakes are as follows:

 - 2017 - Cloud Computing.
 Ridden by Javier Castellano and trained by Chad Brown.